Check out v4 of the Fauna CLI

 Manage schema with a CI/CD pipeline

 You can use schema-related Fauna CLI commands to manage schema as .fsl files.
-The following examples show how you can manage schema using a CI/CD pipeline:
+The following examples show how you can stage and commit schema changes using a CI/CD pipeline:

 GitHub